Bílina: Etymology

-The name of the town originates from the adjective "white" (bielý in Old Czech).
-The term Bielina ("white/bald place") is etymologically derived either from fact there was an area without any wood or from sparkling waters of the river Bílina (formerly called Bělá).
+The name of the town originates from the adjective bílý (bielý in Old Czech), meaning 'white'.
+The term Bielina ('white/bald place') is etymologically derived either from fact there was an area without any wood or from sparkling waters of the Bílina river (formerly called Bělá).

 Geography

 Bílina is located about 10 km south of Teplice and 10 km northeast of Most.
 It lies on the border between the Most Basin and Central Bohemian Uplands.
 It is situated in the valley of the Bílina River.